In this Article

 Some common causes of neck pain during pregnancy are mentioned below:

-Staying in the same position for extended periods of time during pregnancy can make your muscles sore and stiff.
+Lack of mobility: Staying in the same position for extended periods of time during pregnancy can make your muscles sore and stiff.
 If you are pregnant, you need to move around enough to keep your muscles warm.
-Lack of mobility will only lead to stiffness and may result in neck pain during the later stages of pregnancy.
+Lack of mobility only leads to stiffness and may result in neck pain during the later stages of pregnancy.

 Home Remedies for Neck Pain During Pregnancy